 My Mother makes this AMAZING chutney.
 Have I said that before??
 Well, then this is another AMAZING chutney she makes.
-This is a must in every summer, when raw mangoes hit the Indian streets and it is the season to make pickles and panha
+This is a must in every summer, when raw mangoes hit the Indian streets and it is the season to make pickles and panha.

 I bet almost every household has a version of Kairi Chutney and this is my Mom's version, with it's roots in Bijapur and my paternal Grandmother who may have passed it on to her.